Communication Strategies for Dementia

-It’s indescribably painful to witness the deterioration of a parent, spouse or loved one with Alzheimer’s disease, or any other type of dementia.
-Our closest family members are often the very foundation of our lives, and when that foundation crumbles we feel critically undermined.
-As the disease progresses, we see minor forgetfulness gradually morph into severe impairment, and eventually our loved one’s individuality itself is compromised.
+It’s indescribably painful to witness the deterioration of a loved one with Alzheimer’s disease, or any other type of dementia.
+As the disease progresses, we see minor forgetfulness gradually morph into severe impairment and eventually our loved one’s individuality itself is compromised.

 During my work with families I have heard many people use the phrase, “empty shell of a person” when describing a loved one ravaged by the later stages of the dementia.
 Sadly, dementia does indeed transform people into shadows of their former selves, but those living with dementia are far from “empty shells.”
 Yes, the shell may become more and more difficult to open.
 Some days it might not open at all.
 But never forget that there is a beautiful, unvarnished pearl within.

 Understanding how to “open the shell” gives us opportunities to meaningfully connect with our dementia-afflicted loved one — even if only for a fleeting moment.
 Just as the right tools and a lot of technique is required to shuck an oyster, there is technique and artistry involved with communicating or connecting emotionally with a loved one who has dementia.

 Here are 10 tips on how to effectively communicate with someone who has moderate to severe dementia.

 - Recognize what you’re up against.
 Dementia inevitably gets worse with time.
 People with dementia will gradually have a more difficult time understanding others, as well as communicating in general.

 - Avoid distractions.
 Try to find a place and time to talk when there aren’t a lot of distractions present.
 This allows your loved one to focus all their mental energy on the conversation.

 - Speak clearly and naturally in a warm and calm voice.
 Refrain from ‘babytalk’ or any other kind of condescension.